 The Cancer Genetics Clinic is part of the Cancer Genetics and Genomics Program at Texas Children's Cancer and Hematology Center.

 Evaluation and Treatment

 The Cancer Genetics Clinic is dedicated to giving patients the psychological support and counseling that they need to cope or prepare for a cancer diagnosis.
-A full range of services and/or referrals are available, providing comprehensive psychological support and counseling as well as the most current medical information and treatment.
-The Cancer Genetics Clinic also provides molecular diagnostic testing for children have a significant family history of cancer.
+A full range of services and/or referrals are available, providing comprehensive psychological support and counseling, as well as the most current medical information and treatment.

 We pride ourselves in partnering closely with referring physicians and families throughout the process to ensure they are fully informed about their patient’s care.

 Physicians may call our clinics at 1-800-226-2379 or make a pediatric cancer genetics referral in EPIC.